jupyter/governance/conduct/conduct_enforcement.md

 The committee will then review the incident and determine, to the best of their
 ability:

 * What happened
 * Whether this event constitutes a Code of Conduct violation
-* Who, if anyone, was the bad actor
+* Who, if anyone, was responsible for the violation
 * Whether this is an ongoing situation, and there is a threat to anyone's physical safety